-While your child is using the PPSD network, there are filters available.
-When the child uses another network, the Chromebooks may not provide filtering at this time.
+While your child is using a PPSD Chromebook, a web content filter is monitoring their Internet use.
 Please see the attached document entitled "Parents' Guide to Safe and Responsible Student Internet Use."

-What if we don't have WIFI at home?
+What if we don't have Wi-Fi at home?

-A Chromebook's use is maximized by WIFI.
-In a survey last winter, the vast majority of families indicated that they have Internet capability at home.
-If a family does not have WIFI, a student may use the Chromebook at school, at the public library, at local businesses with WIFI capability, or wherever WIFI is available.
-Arrangements can be made for the student to be at school outside of normal school hours by contacting the office.
+A Chromebook's use is maximized by Wi-Fi.
+The vast majority of families indicated on district surveys that they have Internet access capability at home.
+If a family does not have Wi-Fi at home, a student may use the Chromebook at school, at the public library, at local businesses with Wi-Fi capability, or wherever Wi-Fi is available.
+Arrangements can be made with the district to check-out a district owned hotspot to receive WiFi via a cellular data network, depending on your location and its cellular signal coverage.
+Arrangements can also be made for the student to be at school outside of normal school hours to utilize the district's WiFi by contacting the office.